5 stabbed at Hanukkah celebration in latest attack on Jews

 “It was critical to the case,” Weidel said.

 Thomas played football for two seasons at William Paterson University in New Jersey.
-He lives with his mother in Greenwood Lake, New York, about 20 miles from Monsey, a prosecutor said.
 No one answered a telephone number listed for his address and the voicemail box was full.

 Monsey, near the New Jersey state line about 35 miles (56 kilometers) north of New York City, is one of several Hudson Valley communities that has seen a rising population of Hasidic Jews in recent years.

 At a celebration in Monsey on Sunday that was planned before the shooting, several members of the community stood guard armed with assault-style rifles.
-They refused to give their names when approached by an Associated Press journalist, but they said they were there to defend their community.
+They refused to give their names when approached by an AP journalist, but they said they were there to defend their community.

-Jewish communities in the New York City metropolitan area have been left shaken following a deadly Dec.
+Jewish communities in the New York City metropolitan area have been left shaken following the deadly Dec.
 10 shooting rampage at a Jersey City kosher market.

 Six people — three people who had been inside the store, a police officer and the two killers — died in the gunbattle and standoff that New Jersey Attorney General Gurbir Grewal has said was “fueled” by hatred of Jews and law enforcement.